bimobject/docs/docs/documentation/factory/creating-a-factory.md

 | **Name**             | The name of the factory.                                                             |
 | **Factory location** | The location of the factory.
 You can use the search input to search for the address. |

 Click `Confirm` to create the factory.
-This will take you to the factory page where you can see and edit the details and data of your factory.
+This will take you to the factory page where you can view and edit the details and data of your factory.

 ## Editing a factory